Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

 ```

 The `Recurrence` settings is made up of two parts: `Pattern` (how often the time window will repeat) and `Range` (for how long the recurrence pattern will repeat).

 #### Recurrence Pattern

 There are two possible recurrence pattern types: `Daily` and `Weekly`.
-For example, a time window could repeat "every day", "every 3 days", "every Monday" or "on Friday per 2 weeks".
+For example, a time window could repeat "every day", "every 3 days", "every Monday" or "every other Friday".

 Depending on the type, certain fields of the `Pattern` are required, optional, or ignored.